debridge-finance/debridge-contracts-v1/README.md

 Contains variety of the contracts interfaces.

-**OracleManager**
+**DelegatedStaking**

-Manages oracles stakes.
+Manages oracle and delegator stakes.
 Oracles are required to stake LINK token to be accepted as an oracle on aggregators.

 **GovToken**